asterisk/documentation/docs/Configuration/Interfaces/Utilizing-the-StatsD-Dialplan-Application.md

 StatsD is a daemon used to aggregate statistics by using different metrics and then summarizing these statistics in a way that can be useful to the users.
 One of StatsD's most useful capabilities is its ability to use a graphing back-end to display the statistics graphically.
 StatsD makes this very simple by accepting statistics through a short, one-line command and then grouping and arranging the statistics for you.

 This StatsD application is a dialplan application that is used to send statistics automatically whenever a call is made to an extension that employs the application.
-The user must provide the arguments to the application in the dialplan, but after that, the application will send statistics to StatsD without requiring the user to perform anymore actions whenever a call comes through that extension.
+The user must provide the arguments to the application in the dialplan, but after that, the application will send statistics to StatsD without requiring the user to perform any more actions whenever a call comes through that extension.

 Setup
 -----